ekagharibashvili/Interview/README.md

-# Web Development Documantation in Georgian
+# Web Development Documentation in Georgian